 Apache Plume (Fallugia paradoxa)

-The Apache Plume's white flowers are often upstaged by the clusters of pink-tinged seed plumes, which must have reminded someone of Plains-style feather bonnets.
+The Apache Plume's white flowers tend to be upstaged by the clusters of pink-tinged seed plumes, which must have reminded someone of Plains-style feather bonnets.
 While it lasts, the white flower is five-petaled and showy.
 The leaves are highly dissected.
 A few seed plumes often linger, making it easier to identify this shrub.

 Wild Strawberry (Fragraria vesca)

 Mountain Spray (Holodiscus dumosus)

 The flowers on this bush are so small, it's difficult to get a picture where the individual flowers show up.
 The flowers occur in clusters at the ends of branches.
 As the flowers die, the clusters turn tan.